Last updated: July 2022

 (b) all other sums which are or which become due to the Supplier from the Customer on any account.

-8.3 Until ownership of the Equipment has passed to the Customer under condition 8.2, the Customer shall:
+10.3 Until ownership of the Equipment (including, so far as applicable, rights in Supplier Software) has passed to the Customer under clause 10.2, the Customer shall:

 (a) hold the Equipment on a fiduciary basis as the Supplier’s bailee;